Mohamadmhm/CycleGANPlusPlus/docs/docker.md

-# Docker image with pytorch-CycleGAN-and-pix2pix
+# Docker image with pytorch-CycleGANPlusPlus

 We provide both Dockerfile and pre-built Docker container that can run this code repo.